+VI.
 SIDEWALK CAFE DEVELOPMENT STANDARDS

 Horizontal Clearance.
-A clear, continuous pedestrian path not less than six feet (6’) in width shall be required for pedestrian circulation outside of the outdoor dining area, provided that the Public Works Director may require more than six feet (6’) if necessary to protect the public safety.
-Areas with heavy pedestrian traffic may be required to maintain a minimum of eight feet (8’) clear width on the sidewalk.
+A clear, continuous pedestrian path not less than six (6) feet in width shall be required for pedestrian circulation outside of the outdoor dining area, provided that the Public Works Director may require more than six (6) feet if necessary to protect the public safety.
+Areas with heavy pedestrian traffic shall be required to maintain a minimum of eight (8) feet clear width on the sidewalk.
 As used herein, pedestrian path means a continuous obstruction-free sidewalk area, paved to City standards, between the outside boundary of the dining area and any obstruction, including but not limited to parking meters, street trees, landscaping, street lights, bus benches, public art, and curb lines.
 These requirements may be modified at the discretion of the Public Works Director in locations where unusual circumstances exist and where public safety would not be jeopardized.

 B. Allowable uses.
 An outdoor dining area may incorporate street trees or street furniture, provided that the required pedestrian path is maintained outside of the outdoor dining area.

 C. Setbacks from corners, streets and alleys.
-When an outdoor dining area is located at a street corner, a ten-foot (10’) setback from the corner of the building shall be maintained along both frontages.
-When an outdoor dining area is located adjacent to a driveway or an alley, a five-foot (5’) setback shall be maintained from the driveway or alley.
+When an outdoor dining area is located at a street corner, a ten (10) foot setback from the corner of the building shall be maintained along both frontages.
+When an outdoor dining area is located adjacent to a driveway or an alley, a five (5) foot setback shall be maintained from the driveway or alley.
 These requirements may be modified at the discretion of the Public Works Director in locations where unusual circumstances exist and where public safety would not be jeopardized (e.g., the sidewalk adjacent to the proposed outdoor dining area is wider than usual or the perimeter of the building has an unusual configuration).

 D. Extension to adjacent properties.
-Subject to approval of the Public Works Director and the limitations of NBMC Sec.
-20.82.050, an outdoor dining area may extend onto the sidewalk in front of an adjacent business with the written consent of both the adjacent business owner and property owner.
+Subject to approval of the Public Works Director and the limitations of Newport Beach Municipal Code Section 20.48.090(D), or any successor statute, an outdoor dining area may extend onto the sidewalk in front of an adjacent business with the written consent of both the adjacent business owner and property owner.

+VII.
 DESIGN STANDARDS

-A. Barriers.
+A. Barriers

-No barrier shall be required if the applicant proposes to limit the outdoor dining area to one row of table and chairs abutting the wall of the establishment and if no alcohol will be served.
+No barrier shall be required if the applicant proposes to limit the outdoor dining area to one row of table and chairs abutting the wall of the establishment and if no alcohol shall be served.

 Establishments that serve alcoholic beverages in the outdoor dining area shall provide a physical barrier that meets the requirements of this policy and of the Alcoholic Beverage Control Board.

 Barriers should compliment the building facade as well as any street furniture and be somewhat transparent (such as wrought iron) and shall be able to withstand inclement weather.
-Barriers must be 70% transparent and shop drawings showing the design must be submitted to the Public Works Department for approval upon request.
+Barriers must be seventy percent (70%) transparent and shop drawings showing the design must be submitted to the Public Works Department for approval upon request.

 Barriers shall conform to the Public Works Department installation standards and be removable.
 Barriers and furniture shall be removed at the end of each business day unless otherwise approved by the Public Works Department.
 Barriers shall be designed to be sectional in nature and easily removed by no more than two people.
 Barriers may be anchored through the use of recessed sleeves and posts, by wheels that can be locked into place, or weighted bases, however, when they are removed, the resulting surface must be flush with the sidewalk.